 10 Fun Facts About London

-There are many things unique and often surprising secrets, Did you know there are some really fun things you should be knowing about London?
+There are many things unique and often surprising secrets, Did you know there are some enjoyable things you should know about London?

 Here we go!